 1. Go bold in the kitchen

-Red may be the colour of love and passion, but it's also a great fit in the kitchen.
-In a spacious room, red is a strong, bold talking-point, and in a smaller room, it creates a real sense of warmth and cosiness.
-Rather than committing to crimson walls or trying to source scarlet furniture, why not go for red doors with a high gloss finish?
-If you're not totally convinced, red doors on lower units and a neutral shade like white or cream on wall units would look really striking.
+In a spacious room, black is a strong, bold talking-point, and in a smaller room, it creates a real sense of warmth and cosiness.
+Rather than committing to dark walls or trying to source black furniture, why not go for black doors with a high gloss finish?
+If you're not totally convinced, black doors on lower units and a neutral shade like white or cream on wall units would look really striking.

 You could book a table at a busy restaurant and pay over-the-odds for a bottle of wine - or you could dodge the crowds and enjoy a delicious Valentine's dinner in the comfort of your own kitchen.
 Make the most of your cosy night in and cook something indulgent - a roast works well if you want to let the oven do the work, while steak is a lovely treat (serve with thick-cut chips and your favourite green veg).
 Homemade pizza also makes a great Valentine supper - you can buy pizza bases ready-made and simply pile them high with your favourite toppings, or get stuck into some energetic kneading and make your own.

 3. Give a homeware gift

 It's always nice to give a present you know someone will definitely use, so perk up your cooking space with something fun.
 Pretty cups and mugs usually go down well - especially if your special someone needs their caffeine fix to get them out of bed in the morning.
 Lightboxes also make great homeware gifts - they look cool, and you can leave messages on them.
 Better than a Post-it note on the fridge, don't you think?

 4. Say it with cake on Valentine's Day